Fl0k3n/kinda-p4/README.md

 ## Usage

 Kubectl is automatically configured to interact with the cluster; see [examples/k8s](examples/k8s) for reference.
-Kubectl traffic is directly passed from the host to the control plane, but any cluster-internal traffic is routed only via the provided virtual network.
+Kubectl traffic is directly passed from the host to the control plane, but any cluster-internal traffic is routed only via the provided virtual network (enscapsulted with GRE).

 Internet access can be enabled through any container in a virtualized network; DockerHub access is routed directly through the host and thus doesn't require enabling internet access in the virtualized network itself.